AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 As it turns out:
 * In one of the upstream Maven modules - that was inside of all the modules that had the problem - ``hibernate-validator-annotation-processor`` was defined as a dependency
-  * The outdated dependency was no longer in use since years and had likely been forgotten during a cleanup
+  * This outdated dependency was unused for years and had likely been forgotten during a cleanup
 * This library brings a annotation processor: ``ConstraintValidationProcessor``
 * This processor [was unable to handle Java 17 code](https://hibernate.atlassian.net/browse/HV-1863)